ataraxao/drex/introduction.md

 - **Statutory transfers / divorce outcomes:** uncertainty is dominated by **recipient-side leverage**.
 The payout is mediated by litigation dynamics, fact patterns, and a judge’s discretionary equity lens.
 The Funding Party cannot pre-commit to a deterministic outcome, and the Recipient Party cannot reliably price expected value without an adversarial process.
 The “signal” is noisy and dispute-driven.

 - **Monthly allowance:** uncertainty is dominated by **funding-side leverage**.
 The funder can stop, reduce, delay, or renegotiate at will.
 Even if sincere, the counterparty cannot verify durability or enforceability **ex ante**.
-The “signal” is cheap to mimic, easy to reverse, and therefore weak as a commitment instrument.[^3]
+The “signal” is cheap to mimic because it doesn’t constrain future options: it can be stopped or resized at will—so it’s discounted as a commitment device.[^3]

 These are mirror-image failure modes: excess leverage at either extreme prevents a clean price signal from forming.
 One side’s payoff is too contingent on a third party (court) or on the other party’s ongoing discretion.